 Benchtop Table Saws

-These are sometimes known as portable table saws.
-As their name suggests, benchtop table saws sit on top of a workbench.
-There are several advantages to this type of saw.
+Benchtop saws are sometimes known as portable table saws.
+As their name suggests, they are designed to sit on top of a workbench or another flat, stable surface.
+These saws have some key advantages.

-Benchtop table saws are also more affordable than larger, more permanent versions, and they still pack a punch.
-However, they do limit the size of material you get to work on as they have a reduced capacity.
+Benchtop table saws are also more affordable than larger, fixed versions, but they still pack a punch.
+However, they will limit the size of material you can cut due to their reduced surface space.

 Pros